Supreme Court divides on when a shooting by police can be considered excessive force

 But Roberts said that approach was too limited, and pointed to a 1991 Supreme Court decision written by Justice Antonin Scalia.
 It said “the word ‘seizure’ readily bears the meaning of a laying on of hands or application of physical force to restrain movement, even when it is ultimately unsuccessful.”

-It follows, Roberts wrote, that it is not necessary for the officers to physically touch or capture Torres.
+It follows, Roberts wrote, that it is not necessary for the officers to have physically touched or captured Torres.

 “We therefore conclude that the officers seized Torres for the instant that the bullets struck her.”